ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

   - **Wear leveling** - Because the most common form of embedded storage is erodible flash memories, this file system provides a form of dynamic wear leveling for systems that cannot fit a full flash translation layer.

-- **FATFileSystem** - The FAT file system is a well-known file system that you can find on almost every system, including PCs.
-The Mbed OS implementation of the FAT file system is based on ChanFS and is optimized for small embedded systems.
+- **FATFileSystem** - The FAT file system is a well-known and established disk oriented file system that you can find on most OSs, including Windows, Linux, OSX, and Mbed OS.

-  - **Portable** - Almost every operating system supports the FAT file system, which is the most common file system found on portable storage, such as SD cards and flash drives.
-The FAT file system is the easiest way to support access from a PC.
+  - **Portable** - Due to its nearly universal support across OSs, the FAT file system provides and easy way to access storage from both the embedded system and a user's PC.

+  - **Embedded** - Built on the well-known ChanFS project, the FAT file system has been heavily optimized for embedded systems.

 The [BlockDevice](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_block_device.html) class provides the underlying API for representing block-based storage that you can use to back a file system.
 Mbed OS provides standard interfaces for the more common storage media, and you can extend the BlockDevice class to provide support for unsupported storage.